Accommodation

 The Leaf Litter Lounge

 A generous layer of dried leaves, twigs, and moss at the base of the hotel.
-It's not glamorous, but it's honest — and incredibly popular in the cooler months.
+It's not glamorous, but it's honest, and very popular in the cooler months.

 - Natural insulation